For the first time, Norwegian playwright Jon Fosse’s works have been translated into Chinese.

 The translators are the most important stakeholders we have for bringing Norwegian literature to the world.
 Their work is of vital importance and to showcase this work in January 2015 we started the interview series «Translator of the Month».
 Here we become better acquainted with translators from the Norwegian language and their challenging work, which introduces Norwegian literature to all the different languages of the world.

-In 2017, the third year of our series, we have so far interviewed translators from Norwegian into Bosnian and Croatian, Hebrew, Danish, Czech, Gergian, German, Chinese, French, American English and Russian.
+In 2017, we interviewed translators from Norwegian into Bosnian and Croatian, Hebrew, Danish, Czech, Gergian, German, Chinese, French, American English and Russian.

 In 2016, we presented translators from Norwegian into Spanish, Russian, Hungarian, Ukrainian, Dutch, Korean and English.